 At Magnolia Reserve in Tanunda, you can find Chocolate Lily (Arthropodium strictum)

-While not part of Trees for Life, here’s some other beautiful areas for a Spring walk.
+While not part of Trees for Life, here are some other beautiful areas for a Spring walk.

 Holdfast Bay Walking Trail

-The Holdfast Bay walking trails take you across the picturesque coast line, showing off beautiful views of South Australia, and sculptures along the way.
-This time of year its peppered with flowers, making it evident that spring is truly here and putting on a show.
+The Holdfast Bay walking trails take you across the picturesque coast line, showing off beautiful views of SA and sculptures along the way.
+It’s peppered with flowers, making it evident that spring is truly here and putting on a show.

 Just across the water, KI is full of native wildflowers and wildlife, some of which aren’t found anywhere else.
-Kangaroo Island is nice and colourful this time of year, and there’s no better way to spend the afternoon than siting in the sun among the spring flowers.
-With much of the area protected by conservation and national parks, Kangaroo Island still contains untouched areas of pure South Australian nature.
+Kangaroo Island is nice and colourful and there’s no better way to spend the afternoon than siting in the sun among spring flowers.
+With much of the area protected by conservation and national parks, KI still contains untouched areas of pure nature.

 Coffin Bay National Park

 Oysters aren’t the only thing that Coffin Bay has to offer.
-Coffin Bay National Park is perfect for trails, bird watching and fishing.
-The bays coastline and remote coastal scenery allows you roam, take in the views and escape the every day with privacy in its secluded camping areas.
+It’s also perfect for trails, bird watching and fishing.
+The bays coastline and remote coastal scenery allow you to roam, take in views and escape the every day with its secluded camping areas.
 This area is beautiful all year round and spring is no different, after the drive you’re sure to be rewarded.

 Morialta Conservation Park

-The Morialta Conservation Park is full of vibrant scenery, seasonal waterfalls, and fresh wildflowers.
-Take in the view of the Adelaide plains and Morialta Gorge, while getting touch with the gorgeous locals.
-Morialta Conservation Park is family friendly, where you can design your own adventure, discovering Aboriginal fire pits, secret tunnels and rock climbing.
-The area is gorgeous all year round, yet this is the perfect time of year for vibrant wildflowers and orchids.
+Morialta Conservation Park is full of vibrant scenery, seasonal waterfalls, and fresh wildflowers.
+Take in the view of the Adelaide plains and Morialta Gorge, while getting touch with gorgeous locals.
+It’s family friendly – design your own adventure, discover Aboriginal fire pits, secret tunnels and rock climbing.
+The area is gorgeous all year round.

-A hidden gem with the locals, the Mt Osmond spring flowers are a lovely view.
-With trails looping through Mt Osmond Reserve and Burnside, there is never ending beautiful sights, absolutely perfect to take time to smell the flowers at sunset.
+A hidden gem with locals, Mt Osmond spring flowers are a lovely view.
+With trails looping through Mt Osmond Reserve and Burnside, there are beautiful sights, absolutely perfect to smell the flowers at sunset.

 Anstey Hill Recreation Park

-Anstey Hill Recreation Park has an abundant of wildflowers, bird life, western grey kangaroos, and koalas.
-To go on a great spring adventure just choose from one of its many walking trails, with this time of year promised to be the best time to go for a morning walk and picnic.
+Anstey Hill Recreation Park has an abundant of wildflowers, bird life, western grey kangaroos and koalas.
+To go on a great spring adventure just choose from one of its many walking trails, with this time of year promised to be best for a morning walk or picnic.

 Belair National Park

-The beautiful Aussie bushland is just twenty-five minutes away from the city.
-The woodlands contain multiple different walking and biking trails adaptable to any fitness level.
+Just twenty-five minutes from town, these woodlands contain multiple walking and biking trails adaptable to any fitness level.
 It has the oldest plant nursery in South Australia, and remains one of the most undisturbed areas in the Adelaide Hills, full of native wild flowers and plants.